LGBT Health Policy & Practice Program

-The LGBT Health Graduate Certificate program trains current and future healthcare leaders to develop strategies that address health issues and reduce health disparities for the LGBT population.
+The GWU LGBT Health Policy & Practice Graduate Certificate program trains current and future healthcare leaders to develop strategies that address health issues and reduce health disparities for the LGBT population.
 Administered by the Professional Psychology Program, the one-year, 12-credit program provides students with a general knowledge of the psychological, medical, and policy-based issues faced by lesbian, gay, bisexual, transgender (LGBT) individuals.

 - Completion in less than one year

-- Hybrid online and on-campus curriculum model that accomodates working professionals
+- Hybrid online and on-campus curriculum model that accommodates for a diversity of global candidates, as well as the flexibility for working professionals

 - Focus on applied care, both clinical and administrative